 Unfortunately, there isn’t an available cure for Alzheimer’s, but options to help manage symptoms of the disease include prescription drugs for conditions such as memory loss, behaviour changes, and depression.

 The length of time each of the three stages lasts varies.
 The average person diagnosed with Alzheimer’s has an estimated lifespan of approximately four to eight years after diagnosis, but some people can live with Alzheimer’s for up to 20 years.

 Talk to your doctor or health care professional if you’re concerned that you or loved ones are exhibiting symptoms of dementia or Alzheimer’s disease.
 By starting treatment early, you can help you manage the symptom and live a higher quality of life.

-At Lynn Valley we provide 24-hour nursing care to all our residents.
+At Lynn Valley Care Centre, we provide 24-hour nursing care to all our residents.
 If you or a loved one are in need of Alzheimer’s care in Vancouver, or in need of memory care in North Vancouver, please call Lynn Valley Care Centre, and we can answer your questions.